Bomchoo/Arvanis-Wiki/docs/Classes..md

   - **Unique Combat Mechanics**: Offers unique combat abilities that involve self-harm for greater power, appealing to those looking for a high-risk, high-reward gameplay style.
 - **Special Consideration**:
   - **Demonstration of Knowledge**: Players choosing this class must clearly understand and explain the complex mechanics involving blood magic and self-sacrifice, ensuring they can handle the intricate and potentially risky features of the class.

+# Homebrew Classes - Custom Content

+!!! warning "Hard Sell"

+    While I'm not 100% against it.
+You must be able to sell it to me, and it must fit into the lore, and you need to be able to tell me how.
+I will also need to read it and approve it.
+I will try to include as much as possible, but I won't be changing the story to fit homebrew content outside of the orignal plot.